araines/wp.araines.net/README.md

 ## TODO

-Configure OIDC (separate repo?) to allow GitHub actions to talk to AWS Set up GitHub actions with AWS
-Create an action for building docker container and pushing to ECR Update the apache2-endpoint.sh to work in the ECR environment (with correct DNS/IPs etc) Update the apache2-endpoint.sh to update R53 so container is accessible
+Configure OIDC to allow GitHub actions to talk to AWS - permissions need doing Create an action for building docker container and pushing to ECR Update the apache2-endpoint.sh to work in the ECR environment (with correct DNS/IPs etc) Update the apache2-endpoint.sh to update R53 so container is accessible